vyshnovka/23-matches/README.md

-# Tiny game on Prolog
+# 23 Matches

 This repository contains a tiny (kinda) game implemented in Prolog just for training.
 Unless, of course, you can say "a game" about "an algorithm".

-**23 Matches**

-The essence of this game consists in removing things off the table.
+The essence of the game consists in removing things off the table.
 In one move, a player can pick up one, two or three matches.
 Whoever is forced to pick up the last match loses.
 The algorithm is designed in such a way that there is only one single combination of moves that allows you to beat the computer.